Year 1 - Kestrel Class

-Please ensure your child comes in to school prepared for forest school – long t-shirts, jogging bottoms and suitable footwear.
+Please ensure your child comes in to school prepared for forest school on Tuesdays – long t-shirts, jogging bottoms and suitable footwear.
 Please bring spare clothes in case they get muddy.
 We plan to go into the forest whatever the weather so please bring clothing suitable for this.

 As we are doing forest school in the afternoon, your children will come back home in their forest school clothing UNLESS they get super muddy, in which case we will change them into their spare clothes.